Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Eat 5 to 9 servings of fruits and vegetables daily.
 A vegetable serving is 1 cup of raw vegetables or 1/2 cup of cooked vegetables or vegetable juice.
 A fruit serving is 1 piece of small to medium fresh fruit, 1/2 cup of canned or fresh fruit or fruit juice, or 1/4 cup of dried fruit.

 Choose whole grain foods, such as brown rice and whole wheat bread.
-Avoid highly processed foods made with refined white sugar, flour, high-fructose corn syrup and saturated fat.
+Don't eat highly processed foods made with refined white sugar, flour, high-fructose corn syrup and saturated fat.

-Weigh and measure food in order to be able to learn correct portion sizes.
+Weigh and measure food to be able to learn correct portion sizes.
 For example, a 3-ounce serving of meat is the size of a deck of cards.
-Avoid supersized menu items.
+Don't order supersized menu items.

 Balance the food "checkbook."
 If you eat more calories than you burn you will gain weight.
 Weigh yourself on a weekly basis.